 The banking services served by fintech leaders are very innovative, different and easy to use and make use of for benefitting the business.
 Fintech as the leader of today in global financial services, knows that modern payment solutions need to be able to

 evolve and adapt, nimbly and securely, with the ever-changing trends in consumer behavior.
 By the way BaaP-Fintech built infrastructure to enable more merchants to accept payments.
 Hosting banking services or services giving banking services to end users becoming

-infrastructure.
+and financial technology infrastructure.
 German based FinTech startup company in partnership with fully Digital licensed bank is going to offer Banking-as-a-Platform so startups can ride fintech gravy train.
-FinTech services include account, insurance policies and transaction services,
+FinTech services include account, insurance policies

-is explained as a modular-based banking toolkit, consisting of, and crucially, numerous modern-day banking APIs.
-This means that it’s able to offer other fintech businesses numerous services that, in turn, they can provide to their own consumers.
+actually established what is explained as a modular-based banking toolkit, consisting of, and crucially, numerous modern-day banking APIs.
+This means that it’s able to offer other fintech businesses numerous services that, in turn, they can provide to their

 Small analysis & for BaaP and BaaS

 BaaP-FinTech will actually support all small-scale FinTech companies to come together.
 With help of BaaS on BaaP; new innovative services to consumers will bring lots of values, new products availability in kind of pool where hosting will make easier to

 use any service by any consumer of any service provider.
 Adding flavour of Finclusion on top of BaaS will really help exiting services to reach to segment who are excluded.
 In IT domain we have three “?aaS” services broadly categories as Infrastructure-as-a-Service